5-semesterprojekt/Frontend/README.md

 # :gem: Scripts

 ### `yarn start`
-Starts the frontend in on local development server, which opens to [https://localhost:3010/](https://localhost:3010/).
+Starts the frontend on a local development server, which can be visited on [https://localhost:3010/](https://localhost:3010/).

 ### `yarn build`
-Builds the project into the `/dist` directory.
+Builds the project into the `/dist` directory in root.

 ### `yarn test`
 Runs all tests (see [vitest](https://vitest.dev/) for more).